Skip to main content

 Our pick if you need unlimited data without usage anxiety.

-If the #1 reason you’re looking for an Airalo alternative is data caps, Holafly is your answer.
+If your #1 priority is never worrying about data caps, Holafly is the clear choice.
 It’s the only major eSIM provider that offers genuinely unlimited data — no hard caps, no surprise throttling under normal usage.
 We used 40-80GB per month during our 4-month testing period and never hit a wall.

-Where Airalo charges per gigabyte, Holafly charges per day.
+Where most providers charge per gigabyte, Holafly charges per day.
 You buy a duration (5 days, 10 days, 15 days, or 30 days) and get unlimited data for that entire period.
 It’s a fundamentally different pricing model that favors heavy data users.

 During our testing across Thailand, Japan, Mexico, Spain, and Indonesia, we averaged 30-90 Mbps download speeds in urban areas.
-That’s slightly below Airalo’s average (60+ Mbps), but the unlimited data more than compensates if you’re a heavy user.
+That’s competitive with any provider on this list, and the unlimited data more than compensates for any minor speed differences.

 Pricing